scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Example
 =======
-In this section we put it all together for the machine-learning-equivalent of a hello world program: MNIST classification.
+In this section we combine everything for the machine-learning-equivalent of a hello world program: MNIST classification.
-For this example we use the current development version of Sacred, and the Tensorflow and Keras libraries.
+Here we use the current development version of Sacred, and the Tensorflow and Keras libraries.
-The shown model is very basic and some parts of this example already served as code-illustrations earlier.

 Header
 ------